TehGM/tehgm.github.io/content/blog/imo/game-of-thrones/index.md

 Now, I'm not good at reviews, so I might not talk about everything I should.
 Treat this post (and all other IMO posts) as just opinions and thoughts rather than a comprehensive review.

 <!--more-->

-			Potential Spoilers Warning
+{{<admonition warning "Potential Spoilers Warning" true>}}
 I try to avoid direct spoilers, but I may talk about stuff that some people would consider a spoiler.
 If you haven't watched the show yet, you should do it before reading this post, or any other topic about GoT on the internet for that matter.
 You have been warned.
+{{</admonition>}}

 ## The pacing is... strange